timthetechguardian/timthetechguardian/README.md

 Offensive Testing: nmap, Metasploit

-Other: C++
+Other: C++, Azure AD

 ## ✨Fun facts

-- Disassemble Lego sets and create new starships is my childhood
+- Disassembling Lego sets and create new starships is my childhood
 - My Credo: "Privacy is a fundametal right"
-- 'Friends' - is my favorite TV-Series
+- 'Mr. Robot' - is my favorite TV-Series